bondgeek/pybg/README.rst

-pybg -- bondgeek's fixed income python libraries
+pybg -- fixed income python libraries
 ================================================

 pybg is a set of wrappers and extensions to QuantLib.
 It is inspired by,